 Seattle City of Literature manages public and private partnerships, both within our city and abroad, to grow and promote a robust creative economy.
-We intend to engineer a renaissance in writing, publishing, and book distribution in Seattle that will galvanize the city's readers and writers and honor the world's diverse literary traditions.

 Long before there was a City of Seattle, there was a ten-thousand year history of story-telling among the native peoples who lived on the shores of the Salish Sea.
 Over the centuries, newcomers to the Pacific Northwest have brought their own stories, as well—from Europe, from Asia, from Africa, from Central and South America and from all fifty states—making Seattle what it is today: a city of stories and storytellers.
 A city that values the power of words to capture the imagination, present multiple points of view, and change lives.
 In short, a City of Literature.

 In 2004, UNESCO launched its Creative Cities Network with the aim of “fostering international cooperation between cities committed to investing in creativity as a driver for sustainable urban development, social inclusion and enhanced influence of culture in the world.”
 The network covers seven thematic areas: Craft and Folk Arts, Design, Film, Gastronomy, Literature, Media Arts, and Music.
 In 2013, a group of citizens came together to organize the nonprofit Seattle City of Literature, a city-wide effort to gain UNESCO’s designation as a City of Literature.